 As the seedlings grow they will start to become tall and leggy.
-You can encourage them to produce side shoots by pinching out the tip of the plant.
+You can encourage them to produce side shoots by pinching out the tips of the sweet peas.
 Simply nip off the top of the stem just above a set of leaves.
 This will make each plant much bushier and more robust.
 And the more shoots there are, the more flowers will be produced!

 Once your sweet peas are growing well and the main risk of frost has passed, you can pop them outside to acclimatise them to outdoor conditions for a week or so before planting them out.

 Plant your sweet peas out in a bright sunny spot in the garden that is easily accessible so that you can get to the plants to pick the flowers.
 Sweet peas love a rich, moist soil so dig a couple of buckets of compost into the planting area beforehand to enrich the soil and hold the moisture during dry weather.
+Alternatively you can plant sweet peas out in large containers on the patio.
+Sweet peas are climbers and will need a suitable support to grow up.
 Put your plant support frame into position before you start planting sweet peas.
 Turn each pot out and gently separate the plants.
 You can plant 2 or 3 seedlings in each planting hole for a nice, full display.
 Aim to plant each group about 15cm apart.

-Sweet peas climb by twining their tendrils around the plant frame, but it is helpful to guide them onto the support using sweet pea support rings.
+Sweet peas climb by twining their tendrils around the sweet pea support frame, but it is helpful to guide them onto the support using sweet pea support rings.

 Throughout the season you will need to keep them well watered, as dry soil will make them go to seed quicker.
 Make sure that you remove any faded sweet pea flowers or seedpods as soon as possible to encourage more blooms to be produced.

-Don’t forget that the more that you cut, the more flowers you will get so you can enjoy that fabulous sweet pea perfume in your home too.
+Don’t forget that the more that you cut, the more sweet peas flowers you will get so you can enjoy that fabulous sweet pea perfume in your home too.

 Once your sweet pea plants are in full flower you should regularly dead-head them to encourage more flowers to develop.
 Simply snip off any faded blooms or seed pods when you see them.